Corrections :

 Dictionary - a book, optical disc, mobile device, or online lexical resource containing a selection of

-the words of a languagegiving information about their meanings, pronunciations, etymologies,
+the words of a language, giving information about their meanings, pronunciations, etymologies,

 inflected forms, derived forms,etc., expressed in either the same or another language; lexicon; glossary.